Norms in motivic homotopy theory: Motivic Thom spectra

+natural in $k$, where $\bb L$ is the Lazard ring \cite[Proposition 8.2]{HoyoisMGL}.
+In particular, $\bigoplus_{n\in\mathbb Z}\MGL^{2n,n}(\ph)$ is a finite étale sheaf on $\FEt_k$, and hence its Tambara structure is uniquely determined by its ring structure (see Corollary~\ref{cor:automatic-norms}): for $k'/k$ a finite extension of degree $d$, the induced additive (resp.\ multiplicative) transfer $\bb L \to \bb L$ is $x\mapsto dx$ (resp.\ $x\mapsto x^d$). \end{example}

-\begin{example} Using the same method, one can show that the spectra $\MSL$, $\MSp$, and their $(4,2)$-periodizations are normed spectra over $\Sch$, and that the maps $\MSp\to\MSL\to\MGL$ and their $(4,2)$-periodic versions are morphisms of normed spectra (see \cite{PaninWalter} for the definitions of $\MSL$ and $\MSp$).
+\begin{example} Using the same method as in the proof of Theorem~\ref{thm:normedMGL}, one can show that the spectra $\MSL$, $\MSp$, and their $(4,2)$-periodizations are normed spectra over $\Sch$, and that the maps $\MSp\to\MSL\to\MGL$ and their $(4,2)$-periodic versions are morphisms of normed spectra (see \cite{PaninWalter} for the definitions of $\MSL$ and $\MSp$).
 These normed spectra and the maps between them can be obtained by applying Proposition~\ref{prop:normedThomSpectra} to the natural transformations

-Here, $\K^\SL$ (resp.\ $\K^\Sp$) can be defined as the right Kan extension of the functor $\Span(\Aff,\all,\fet)\<\to\scr S$ sending $X$ to the group completion of the symmetric monoidal groupoid of even-dimensional oriented (resp.\ symplectic) vector bundles over $X$, and $\K^\mathrm{ev}=\rk^{-1}(2\Z)\subset \K$.
+Here, $\K^\SL$ (resp.\ $\K^\Sp$) can be defined as the right Kan extension of the functor $\Span(\Aff,\all,\fet)\<\to\scr S$ sending $X$ to the group completion of the symmetric monoidal groupoid of even-dimensional oriented (resp.\ symplectic) vector bundles\footnote{Here, an oriented vector bundle means a vector bundle with trivialized determinant.
+The direct sum monoidal structure on oriented bundles does not admit a braiding, but it acquires a symmetric braiding on even-dimensional bundles.} over $X$, and $\K^\mathrm{ev}=\rk^{-1}(2\Z)\subset \K$.
 The key ingredients for the oriented and symplectic versions of Theorem~\ref{thm:MGL} are the Zariski-local triviality of oriented and symplectic bundles and the fact that $\L_{\A^1}\B\SL$ and $\L_{\A^1}\B\Sp$ are $\rm H$-spaces. \end{example}

-\begin{example} Let $k$ be a field of characteristic zero and let $\bb L$ be the Lazard ring.
-Then there is a canonical isomorphism